 Patient perspectives and insight can be transformative to research planning, execution and knowledge transfer.
-Patient partnership in OICR-supported research ensures i) studies meet the needs of the people intended to benefit, and ii) study activities and results are communicated in an accessible way to patients, caregivers and the wider community.
+Patient partnership in OICR-supported research ensures i) studies meet the needs of the people intended to benefit, ii) studies benefit from the integration of patient perspectives, and iii) study activities and results are communicated in an accessible way to patients, caregivers and the wider community.
 All full applications must include a patient partnership plan, in which applicants describe how patient partners and stakeholder communities are being, or will be, engaged throughout the life cycle of the project.
 Applicants are encouraged to involve patient partners as early as possible in the application process, as they can help shape the research question, develop the patient partnership plan, and inform the writing of the lay summary.
 Teams can explore the resources available on the Patient Partnership page of the OICR website and at their home institutions on how to recruit and involve patient partners and communities into the research process.
 Members of OICR's Patient and Family Advisory Council (PFAC), or delegates, will participate in the full application review, as well as progress reviews to provide ongoing guidance over the funding term.